Radio Promos Must Do At Least One Of These 3 Things

 by Tracy Johnson

 It’s so exciting to hear radio promos that resonate with the audience.
-The right promo at the right time can enhance a brand, inspire an audience and add to the station’s entertainment value.
+The right promo at the right time can enhance a brand, inspire an audience to take action and add to the station’s entertainment value.

 How do great promos come together?
-It takes time and focus.
-And a little creativity doesn’t hurt, either.
+It takes time and attention.
+And a little creativity doesn’t hurt, either, because no matter how good he production value, promos are still basically commercials.

 Knowing how to write an informative promo is pretty easy.
-But great promos deliver a message in style.
+But truly great promos deliver a message with personality and unique style.

 3 Things Radio Promos Must Do

 - Move a storyline forward.
-By that, I mean a show or station’s storyline.
-Furthering the purpose, the cause, the brand or the image.
+By that, I mean advancing a show or station’s storyline.
+For example, does the promo help the audience understand more about what you are all about?
+Does it increase or enhance brand values?

-- Establish character and personality for the show or members of the show.
+- Establish character and personality traits for the show, members of the show or the overall personality brand of the station.

-An acceptable promo must do one of these 3 things.
+- An acceptable promo must do one of these 3 things.
+If it doesn’t, get it off the air and rework it.

-A great promo does all 3.
-This is less common, but when you achieve the first two, and deliver it with your unique personality traits, it’s a home run!
+- A great promo does all 3.
+This is less common, but when you achieve the first two, and deliver it with unique personality traits, it’s a home run!

 Promos That Rock Seminar on Demand